umd-mith/ndnp_iiif/README.md

     % ndnp_iiif.py /vol/ndnp/batch_mdu_kale/ /var/www

-The resulting IIIF data will be laid out on the filesystem like this:
+By default `ndnp_iiif.py` will cut static tiles for the page images that will be referenced in the manifests.
+The resulting IIIF data will be laid out on the filesystem like a static site that you can then make available on the
+web:

 ```
 /var/www